taxicat1/dsdetect/DOC.md

 ## How can DS Protect be identified?

-Every single version of DS Protect includes these bytes in a `.rodata` region:
+Every single version of DS Protect (except for the unknown 1.00/2) includes these bytes in a `.rodata` region:

 `FF F6 40 FF FF CE 00 00`